lkoepsel/AVR_C/docs/ATtiny13A.md

 - Keep the reset line as short as possible to minimize noise

 ### **Simplified Connection**
-When using DebugWire, you only need:
+When using DebugWire, you need:
 - **RESET/dW** (pin 1) - Connected to debugger
 - **VCC** (pin 8) - Power supply
 - **GND** (pin 4) - Ground